 If you spend time on Facebook, Twitter, Instagram, or LinkedIn, you can use those platforms to advocate for issues that are important to you.
 For the Summer of Play in 2021, use social media to promote learning through play and engaging in playful activities.

-Download Summer of Play graphics to share on social media and find sample posts and helpful tips in the toolkit.
+Download Summer of Play graphics (in English and Spanish) to share on social media and find sample posts and helpful tips in the toolkit.

 The creation of this toolkit was made possible by The Grable Foundation and Remake Learning Tomorrow Grants.